25% stronger, 100% bio-based fiber board

 - Nanocellulose, a renewable resource, replaces binders generally synthesized from non-renewable resources

 Most conventionally manufactured particle board contains a formaldehyde-based binder system which releases toxic formaldehyde into living spaces.
-Exposure to formaldehyde causes respiratory disorders, neurological disorders, cancer, and reproductive issues.
+Exposure to formaldehyde is know to cause respiratory disorders, neurological disorders, cancer, and reproductive issues.
 The UMaine cellulose nanofiber adhesive system is a non-toxic alternative to formaldehyde based adhesives.

 While there are no other 100% safe binders available2, current better alternatives to formaldehyde-based binders include adhesive systems comprised of soy, polyvinyl acetate (PVA), and methylene diisocyanate (MDI) and Ultra-low emitting formaldehyde (ULEF) resins.
 Soy binders appear to adequately address the toxicity problem, however, a leading soy binder has another primary component, polyamideepichlorohydrin (PAE) resin, which in turn is manufactured from a chemical known as epichlorohydrin, a probable or likely human carcinogen.
 No toxic precursors are required for the UMaine system.